 1. If there is not enough space for any details required, put the details on a separate piece of paper and attach it to this form.

 2. You cannot make an application under r.
 3BA in respect of a firearm that is not listed in Attachment 1.

-[Form 2A inserted in Gazette 5 Jul 2011 p.
+[Form 2A inserted: Gazette 5 Jul 2011 p.
 2828-33.]

 2. Firearm awareness certificate